Sascha Riaz

 Publications

-4. War and Nationalism: How WW1 battle deaths fueled civilians' support for the Nazi Party (with Felix Haass, Alexander De Juan, Carlo Koos, and Thomas Tichelbaecker).
-Forthcoming, American Political Science Review.
+3. War and Nationalism: How WW1 battle deaths fueled civilians' support for the Nazi Party (with Felix Haass, Alexander De Juan, Carlo Koos, and Thomas Tichelbaecker).
+American Political Science Review, 118(1): 144-162.

-6. Refugee Labor Market Access Increases Support for Immigration (with Anselm Hager and Hanno Hilbig).
-Forthcoming, Comparative Political Studies.
+5. Refugee Labor Market Access Increases Support for Immigration (with Anselm Hager and Hanno Hilbig).
+Comparative Political Studies, 57(5): 749-777.

-7. Does Inequality Foster Xenophobia?
+6. Does Inequality Foster Xenophobia?
 Evidence from the German Refugee Crisis.
-Forthcoming, Journal of Ethnic and Migration Studies.
+Journal of Ethnic and Migration Studies, 50(2): 359-378.

 8. After the Genocide: Proximity to Victims and Support for Punishing Ingroup Crimes (with Volha Charnysh).
 Forthcoming, Comparative Political Studies.

 9. Local Newspaper Decline and Political Polarization - Evidence from a Multi-Party Setting (with Fabio Ellger, Hanno Hilbig, and Philipp Tillmann).
-Accepted, British Journal of Political Science.
+Forthcoming, British Journal of Political Science.

 Working Papers